sf-wdi-37/mergesort/README.md

 <!-- specific/measurable goal for students to achieve -->
 *After this workshop, developers will be able to:*

-- explain three steps to create a recursive algorithm.
+- explain the three parts of a recursive algorithm.
-- describe the merge sort algorithm and a merge algorithm.
+- describe the merge algorithm and a merge sort algorithm.
 - write a pseudocode version of merge sort and a draft version of merge sort in Ruby.
 - determine the runtime (in big-`O()` notation) for merge sort.